 Q: What kinds of fraud cases have the criminal lawyers in your firm successfully handled over the years?

-A: To name a few, our firm has successfully defended cases involving multi-million dollar corporate fraud, insurance fraud, inheritance fraud, breach of trust, bank account and credit card fraud, real estate and mortgage fraud, tax fraud, securities fraud, etc.
+A: Our firm has successfully defended fraud cases including multi-million dollar corporate fraud, insurance fraud, inheritance fraud, breach of trust, bank account and credit card fraud, real estate and mortgage fraud, tax fraud, and securities fraud.